redbooth/backbone-redux/README.md

   up implementing an ad hoc, bug-ridden implementation of Backbone.Collection not only once, but for each store.
 * You have separation between server-data and UI-data.
-The later is flat, so working with it is a plesure in React.
+The later is flat, so working with it is a pleasure in React.

 ### How to use?
 #### Auto way